+004 Maria alama da alama da in tha a - f

-C8A If yes, place check marks in the a ppropriate boxes b pelow to reflect you ır institution's policie s for use in
+C8A If yes, place check marks in the a admission for Fall 2011. ppropriate boxes t below to reflect you ir institution's policies s for use in

-C0 A admission for Fall 2009.
-ADMISSION
+C8A ADMISSION

-C8A C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-COA Require Recommend Require for Some Submitted Not Used

-C8A SAT or ACT Х Gubiiiittou
+C8A SAT or ACT Х

-ACT only , Х
+ACT only Χ

 SAT only X

-SAT and SAT Subject Tests or
+C8A SAT and SAT Subject Tests or ACT Х

-OUA ACT X

-CSA SAT Subject Tests only X
+C8A SAT Subject Tests only Х

-CUA Criti Edujour redic only 1 ,,

-C8B If your institution will make use of for Fall 2009 , please indicate which in the admissions process): ACT with Writing Component requal ACT with Writing component reco ch ONE of the follouired
+C8B If your institution will make use of for Fall 2010 , please indicate which in the admissions process): ACT with Writing Component requal ACT with Writing component reconnected with or without Writing component component or without Writing component reconnected with or without Writing component reconnected with or without Writing component reconnected with or without Writing component reconnected with Writing Compo ch ONE of the follo uired ommended

-C8B ACT with or without Writing comp onent accepted X
+C8C C8C Please indicate how your instituti · T or ACT writing co omponent; check all SAT essay that apply: ACT essay 3

+C8C For placement

+C8C For advising

-C8C C8C C8C C8C C8C Please indicate how your instituti For admission For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now Not using essay component In addition, does your institution use applicants' tes et scores for acade X that apply:
+C8C In place of an application essay

+C8C As a validity check on the application essay

+C8C No college policy as of now

+Not using essay component Х Х

+C8D C8D In addition, does your institution use applicants' tes et scores for acade mic advising?
-C8D No Yes No

-Latest date by which SAT or ACT term admission Latest date by which SAT Subject fall-term admission 07/01
+C8E Latest date by which SAT or ACT term admission scores must be re eceived for fall- 07/01

+C8E Latest date by which SAT Subject fall-term admission t Test scores must be received for

-C8F C8F If necessary, use this space to cla rify your test polic ies (e.g., if tests ar e recommended for some students,
+C8F C8F If necessary, use this space to cla arify your test polic ies (e.g., if tests ar e recommended for some students,

-Please indicate which tests your institution tution uses for place ment (e.g., state tes
+C8G Please indicate which tests your insti tution uses for place ment (e.g., state tes ts):

-SAT X
+C8G SAT Х

-ACT X
+ACT Х +

-SAT Subject Tests
+SAT Subject Tests ^ †

-C8G
+C8G Х 1

-CLEP
+CLEP Х •

-Institutional Exam

-C8G State Exam (specify):